mandafigura/personal-projects/README.md

-# computer-graphics-beginner
+# Computer Graphics: the beginning

-Some basic algorithms on Computer Graphics
+Here are some basic algorithms on Computer Graphics.